freeletics/khonshu/docs/codegen/get-started.md

 ## Generated graph

 All annotations have a `scope` and a `parentScope` parameter.
-The scope will be used in Metros's `@GraphExtension` annotation and the parent scope is used to contribute the `@GraphExtension.Factory` to the parent graph.
+The scope will be used in Metro's `@GraphExtension` annotation and the parent scope is used to contribute the `@GraphExtension.Factory` to the parent graph.

-Since the generated subgraph is using `@GraphExternsion`, it is possible to use `@ContributesTo`, `@ContributesBinding` and so on with that same scope to contribute objects into it.
+Since the generated subgraph is using `@GraphExtension`, it is possible to use `@ContributesTo`, `@ContributesBinding` and so on with that same scope to contribute objects into it.